mikecroucher/awesome-MATLAB/README.md

 ## Geospatial

 * [TopoToolbox](https://topotoolbox.wordpress.com/) - TopoToolbox is a MATLAB program for the analysis of digital elevation models (DEMs).
-It's free and open source
+It's free and open source.

 ## Hardware